How is melanoma skin cancer diagnosed?

 Doctors often test for blood levels of a substance called lactate dehydrogenase (LDH) before treatment.
 If the melanoma has spread to distant parts of the body, a higher than normal level of LDH is a sign that the cancer may be harder to treat.
 This affects the stage of the cancer (see “How is melanoma skin cancer staged?”).

-Other tests of blood cell counts and blood chemistry levels may be done in a person who has advanced melanoma to monitor the function of the bone marrow (where new blood cells are made), liver, and kidneys during treatment.
+Other tests of blood cell counts and blood chemistry levels may be done in a person who has advanced melanoma to see how well the bone marrow (where new blood cells are made), liver, and kidneys are working during treatment.

 Last Medical Review: 10/29/2013

 Last Revised: 10/29/2013